BITTERSWEET NIGHTSHADE

 History

-Bittersweet nightshade is native to Europe and Asia.
-It was introduced to North America for ornamental and medicinal purposes and became widespread by the late 1800s.
-It is now considered an invasive weed in most US states and Canadian provinces.
+- It was introduced to North America for ornamental and medicinal purposes and became widespread by the late 1800s.

 Identification Guide

 Bittersweet nightshade is a perennial, climbing vine.
 It grows in a wide range of habitats but prefers not to be in full sun.
 It can be found growing along hedgerows, forest edges, riparian zones and in forest understories.
-Its stems and berries have been used in herbalism to treat skin conditions such as herpes and eczema.
-However, the berries are toxic when eaten by humans.

-- Leaves are heart-shaped and arranged alternately
+- Leaves are heart-shaped and arranged alternately.

-- When leaves are crushed they emit an unpleasant smell
+- When leaves are crushed they emit an unpleasant smell.

-- Clusters of flowers extend from the stem
+- Clusters of flowers extend from the stem.

-- Flowers are blue-violet, star-shaped, with protruding yellow anthers
+- Flowers are blue-violet, star-shaped, with protruding yellow anthers.

-- Flowers bloom May to September
+- Flowers bloom from May to September.

-- Spread by birds who eat the berries and by pieces of stem and root that are moved by soil or water
+- Spread by birds who eat the berries and by pieces of stem and root that are moved by soil or water.

 What it does in the ecosystem